Near Electric City in Grant County, Washington — The American West (Northwest)

 Other nearby markers.
 At least 3 other markers are within 9 miles of this marker, measured as the crow flies.
 Welcome to Grand Coulee Dam (approx. 9 miles away); Grand Coulee Dam (approx. 9 miles away); Franklin Delano Roosevelt (approx. 9 miles away).

 More about this marker.
 This is a tall wooden "billboard-style" marker, constructed of painted wooden slats and suspended from a heavy-duty wooden frame.

 Also see . . .
 Steamboat Rock State Park.
 A massive basalt butte, several miles long and 800 feet high, it looms like a battleship above Banks Lake, a manmade reservoir that fills the upper Grand Coulee in northeastern Washington.
 Steamboat Rock was once an island in a channel carved by the ancient Columbia River.
 A number of early explorers recognized the Grand Coulee as a former channel of the Columbia.
 (Submitted on February 7, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on February 10, 2019.
-This page originally submitted on February 7, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 27 times since then.
+It was originally submitted on February 7, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 83 times since then and 7 times this year.
 Photos: 1, 2, 3. submitted on February 7, 2019, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.